Sagat Singh

-Lieutenant General Sagat Singh, PVSM (14 July 1919 – 26 September 2001) was a General Officer in the Indian Army, notable for his participation in the annexation of Goa and later for his operational maneuver in crossing Meghna river and capturing Dhaka during Indo-Pakistani war of 1971.
+Lieutenant General Sagat Singh, PVSM (14 July 1919 – 26 September 2001) was a General Officer in the Indian Army, notable for his participation in the annexation of Goa, his crucial role in Nathu La and Cho La clashes, where Indian troops held their positions at Nathu La and pushed back Chinese forces, and later for his operational maneuver in crossing Meghna river and capturing Dhaka during Indo-Pakistani war of 1971.
 He held many commands and staff appointments throughout his career.
 He is regarded as one of the best Indian field Commanders to carry out operational maneuvers during any war.

 Early life and education

 Singh was born in a Rajput family in the village of Kusumdesar in Churu region of Bikaner State on 14 July 1919 to Brijlal Singh Rathore of Kusumdesar and a Bhati lady, Jadao Kanwar of Hadla.
 Brijlal was a soldier in the Bikaner Ganga Risala who served in Mesopotamia, Palestine and France during World War I. He was recalled to service at the outbreak of World War II and retired as an Honorary Captain.
 Sagat was the oldest of three brothers and six sisters, he completed his schooling from Walter Nobles High School at Bikaner in 1936.